 Core vaccines are recommended for all pets, whereas lifestyle vaccines are generally recommended for pets that often come into contact with other animals.
 To learn more about the vaccines recommended for your cat or dog see our vaccine schedule.

-Adult pets will need to be provided with 'booster shots' on a regular basis in order to maintain their protection against disease.
+Adult pets will need to be provided with 'booster shots regularly to maintain their protection against disease.
 Usually, cats and dogs are given booster shots either annually or once every three years.
 Your vet will be sure to let you know when your dog or cat's booster shots are due.

 Why Parasite Prevention is Important for Pets